lacravate/pedlar/README.md

 # Pedlar

-Pedlar is a very (very very) small utility that allows you to define getter / setter methods, more or less after the fashion of attr_accessor and friends do it.
+Pedlar is a very (very very) small utility that allows you to define getter / setter methods as interfaces to helper objects for the class extending it.

 The resources thus exposed are instances of classes `Pedlar` `peddles`.
+No more `initialize` method only to set a few helper objects.

 As well, with the precious help of Forwardable (from stdlib), `Pedlar` gives access to delegations and (provided by Pedlar) so-called safe delegations.